Homotopy theory with bornological coarse spaces: Locally finite homology theories and coarsification

 {We now extend $g_{n}$ to the interiors of the $(n+1)$-simplices separately.
 Let $\sigma$ be an $(n+1)$-simplex in $K^{(n+1)}\setminus A$.} Using a contraction of the simplex $\sigma$ to its center and the contractibility of $R$-balls of $X$ inside $S$-balls, we can continuously extend $(g_{n})_{|\partial \sigma}$ to $\sigma$ with image in an $(S+R)$-neighbourhood of $g_{n}(\partial \sigma)$.

 In this way we get a continuous extension $g_{n+1} :K^{(n+1)}\cup A\to X$ which is still close to $f_{|K^{(n+1)}\cup A}$. \end{proof}

-A simplicial complex $K$ can be naturally considered as a topological bornological space which will be denoted by $K_{t}$.
+A finite-dimensional simplicial complex $K$ can naturally be considered as a topological bornological space with the bornology of metrically bounded subsets.
+We will denote this topological bornological space by $K_{t}$.
 A morphism of bornological coarse spaces $K_{d}\to K_{d}^{\prime}$ which is in addition continuous is a morphism $K_{t}\to K_{t}$ of topological bornological spaces.

-We consider a morphism $f:K_{d}\to K_{d}^{\prime}$ of bornological coarse spaces. \begin{lem} If $K$ and $K^{\prime}$ are finite-dimensional and uniformly contractible, and $f $ is an equivalence, then $f$ is close to a homotopy equivalence $ K_{t}\to K^{\prime}_{t}$, and any two choices of {such a} homotopy equivalence are homotopic to each other. \end{lem} \begin{proof} By Lemma \ref{lem:sdf9823} we can replace $f$ by a close continuous map which we will also denote by $f$.
+We consider finite-dimensional simplicial complexes $K$ and $K^{\prime}$ and a morphism $f:K_{d}\to K_{d}^{\prime}$ of bornological coarse spaces. \begin{lem} If $K$ and $K^{\prime}$ are uniformly contractible, and $f $ is an equivalence, then $f$ is close to a homotopy equivalence $ K_{t}\to K^{\prime}_{t}$, and any two choices of {such a} homotopy equivalence are homotopic to each other. \end{lem} \begin{proof} By Lemma \ref{lem:sdf9823} we can replace $f$ by a close continuous map which we will also denote by $f$.
 We claim that this is the desired homotopy equivalence $f:K_{t}\to K_{t}$.
 Denote by $g : K_{d}^{\prime} \to K_{d}$ an inverse equivalence.
 By Lemma \ref{lem:sdf9823} we can assume that $g$ is continuous.
 The compositions $f\circ g$ and $g\circ f$ are close to the respective identities.